CSC1-1101-TTh9-S21/ps7/README.md

 import PySimpleGUI
 ```

 8. If you get no ouput at all, you are good to go!
-If you get `ModuleNotFoundError: No module named PySimpleGUI`, check to make sure that you didn't type something incorrectly.
+If you get `ModuleNotFoundError: No module named PySimpleGUI` or something along those lines with the word "error", check to make sure that you didn't type something incorrectly.
 You can even just copy and paste what I have above to be sure.
-If you still get an error, see me.
+If you still get an error, see me (if you're in class or can come to office hours) or post on Slack.

 ## Step 2: Get the files
-**Download this folder to your computer!** All the work you will do will be in the downloaded version of this folder.
-When you're done, you will zip up the folder you downloaded and submit it on Canvas.
+**Download this folder to your computer and unzip it!** All the work you will do will take place in the downloaded version of this folder.
+When you're done, you will zip back up the folder you downloaded and submit it on Canvas.
 As a reminder, to download a folder from GitHub, click on the green `Code` button, then select `Download Zip`.
+And then of course, unzip it to see what's inside.

 <img src="img/github-download.png" width=500>

 ## Step 3: Run the starter program
 1. In IDLE, open the file in the directory you just downloaded called `ps7.py`.
+(Don't open the other `.py` file!)
 2. Run the program.
 3. You should see a very primitive-looking graphical user iterface (GUI), like this.
 (There is a lot of code in the `ps7.py` file that manages how this GUI works, together with the various modules that are imported.
 You won't be modifying that code.)
 Where indicated in the picture below, click `Browse`, and then select one of the `ppm` image files in this directory.